natiginfo/EasyFont/README.md

 # EasyFont for Android

-Standalone Android widget which let's you set font easily from layout.
+Standalone Android widget which lets you set font easily from layout.

 ![alt text](screenshots/screenshot1.png)